samiralikperov/sql-portfolio/Projects/SQL-Exercises/README.md

 | action      | VARCHAR(50)    | Courier action with the order; 'accept_order' вАФ accepting an order, 'deliver_order' вАФ delivering an order |
 | time        | TIMESTAMP      | Time of the action                                                |

-## orders вАФ Information about orders.
+## orders - Information about orders.

 | Column          | Data Type     | Description                                                  |
 |-----------------|----------------|--------------------------------------------------------------|